ibexa/documentation-user/docs/recent_activity/recent_activity.md

 ## Recent activity dashboard block [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 You can add a **Recent activity** block to your [dashboard](discover_ui.md#dashboard).
-To be able to customize a dashboard, you need the `dashboard/customize` policy.
+To be able to customize a dashboard, you need the **Dashboard / Customize** policy.

 !["Recent activity" block](img/recent_activity_block.png)